 But keep in mind that these are common uses of a history degree; they aren’t necessarily the best outcomes for you, and they’re definitely not the only possible outcomes.
 Lots of history majors become lawyers or teachers in part because they’re obvious options: it’s easier to envision going into a career that you already know about rather than going for something you don’t.
 But there is a lot of challenging and interesting work in the world that you don’t yet know about yet, and you may be a great match for it.
 (See for example an anthropology grad student’s account of progressing from a random entry-level job into a series of better and better ones that increasingly drew on her anthropology training.)

 The examples of other humanities majors also suggest how to follow your nose into a field that interests you and end up using your education all the same.
 Read Steve Martin’s Born Standing Up to see how philosophy informed his comedy.
-Photographer Morgan Trinker discusses the relationship between her job and her English major.
 Caitlin Doughty explained to the New Yorker how medieval history helped her reimagine the art of funerary practice.
 Rick Bayless’ Authentic Mexican makes obvious how his bachelor’s in Spanish and his graduate work in anthropological linguistics brought him to regional Mexican cooking.
-(And read David Chang’s Momofuku to see another chef swear that his own B.A. in religious studies was a “useless liberal arts degree” — or was it?)
 Even the brief bios that Business Insider gives of thirty successful humanities and social science majors show how these fields can lead to real applications after college.

 Obviously you should also take advantage of UGA’s Career Center, including its career fairs, guides to the job search, résumé resources, and mock interviews.
 The New York Public Library also maintains a Job Search center, and many of its resources are accessible without an NYPL library card, like its curated list of employment websites and a bibliography of books about the job search.
+And the Harvard Business Review pointed out in 2017, there is now a spate of books about the ways that humanistic thinking can (and already does) help power the tech and business worlds.
 (Would this truly be a history guide without any bibliographies?)
-After looking through these sites you should be able to do more strategic searches that will yield better results than you’d get just by googling “history jobs.”
+After looking through these materials you should be able to do more strategic searches that will yield better results than you’d get just by googling “history jobs.”
 Treat the process like a serious research project: your sense of what’s out there — and what interests you — depends on your sources and the time you spend with them.

 It’s a common misconception that history majors, and humanities majors more generally, are more likely to be unemployed after college and that they will not make as much money as people who majored in other fields.